mateeyas/api-key-generator/README.md

 - Node.js 12+
 - `dotenv` library
+- `fernet` library

 ### Usage

-To use the Node.js script, follow these steps:
+To use the Node.js script, follow the steps outlined below.

+#### Generate and encrypt an API key

+The `generate.js` script generates a new API key and returns it both in plain text and encrypted.
+You can find the complete script [here](node/generate.js).

 1. Navigate to the `node` directory: